Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_main_panel.md

 also any externally loaded tanks.
 The image shows the tape around label 6, indicating a total internal fuel of around 6000 lbs.

-Additionally, a counter displays the entire **internal fuel** in 100 lb increments.
+Additionally, a counter displays the entire **internal fuel** in 10 lb increments.
 That is, cells 1 through 7 and also the two internal wing tanks.
 Any external tanks are excluded as well.
+The example has the counter reading 0590, indicating 5900 lb of internal fuel.

 > 💡 External tank fuel quantity can not be checked.
 See
 > [3.2.2.
 External Tanks Fuel Lights](../../systems/engines_and_fuel_systems/fuel_system.md#external-tanks-fuel-lights)